 Novak sang Shurna's praises when he spoke to Zwerling:

 He's done a great job at camp.
 He's approached it the right way.
 He's got a motor on him.
 He just moves, moves, moves, always trying to get open, always trying to wear the defense down and he shoots the ball so well.
 I'm obviously biased, but I feel like there's a place for him somewhere.
 I hope this year with us.
-He's going to be able to play for a long time.Believe it or not, this fresh-faced young man can flat-out ball.
+He's going to be able to play for a long time.Chris Chambers/Getty Images

 ...I think he definitely is stronger than he looks, and he gets his hands on rebounds and stuff like that.
 He's a good player.
 There's a spot for him, there's no doubt about that.

 That is high praise indeed, and if Novak was the coach or GM, it sounds like Shurna would have a roster spot on lockdown.